randomsong0/randomsong0/README.md

-# RandomSong: Discover Your Next Favorite Song, Randomly!
+# RandomSong: Random Song Generator, Best Ever Never.

 **Tired of algorithms dictating your music taste?
 Dive into a universe of unexpected musical gems with RandomSong – the ultimate random song generator!**